adamrunner/adamrunner.github.io/_posts/2016-03-26-iot-microservices-and-you.md

 ### Do.. something with this data

 If you've seen the [about me](/aboutme) page, you'll have a leg up on this section.
 I decided that an excellent way to represent the temperature data that I had been gathering was through a line graph.
 I settled on using the [Google Chart Javascript Library](https://developers.google.com/chart/) as it seemed to be fairly easy to work with.
 I have used [D3.js](https://d3js.org/) and also [HighCharts](http://www.highcharts.com/) so it was nice to check out another charting library.
+In retrospect Google Charts was an excellent decision for this project.

 The implementation of Google Charts was basically painless